Now

 This “now page” offers a big picture glimpse into my what I’m focused on at this point in my life.

-January 2024
+May 2024

-I still find great satisfaction in my work at the University of Connecticut, teaching and overseeing the flourishing Jazz Studies program.
+(Although I have an aversion to faculty meetings,) I still find great satisfaction in my work at the University of Connecticut, teaching and overseeing the flourishing Jazz Studies program.
 Over the past few years, we’ve experienced an impressive expansion in the program, drawing in talented freshmen who are already playing at a high level.
 We’ve hired exceptional new adjunct faculty members, made meaningful curricular adjustments, introduced innovative degrees, and refined existing ones.
 The undeniable progress of the program is a source of great pride, and collaborating with my fantastic colleagues is truly rewarding.

 What is a “now page”?